 While it’s perfectly fine for young people to express themselves creatively, get silly, or even rock revealing costumes during Halloween, the whole act can pose a stressful challenge to those struggling with body image or recovering from an eating disorder.

 Most holidays present challenges for those in recovery, but Halloween can be particularly tricky.
-Besides the pressure to participate in big social events and the abundance of candy, which is a common ,” there’s the focus on physical appearances vis a vis costumes.
+Besides the pressure to participate in big social events and the abundance of candy, which is a common “fear food,” there’s the focus on physical appearances vis a vis costumes.
 Here’s how to set the stage for a more fun, festive Halloween in recovery:

 First of all, no: it’s not your imagination.
 Halloween costumes have become less about creativity and dressing up as something fun, and more about showcasing one’s body and meeting society’s beauty ideals.
 While some people may feel comfortable in revealing clothing, others — particularly those grappling with body image issues or navigating recovery — may have a lot of negative feelings about the costume options.
 And that’s okay.
 But acknowledging the reality of the situation may help initiate a productive conversation.